theMillenniumFalcon/nextwind/README.md

+## nextwind
-A Next.js, Tailwindcss, Typescript template.
+- A Next.js, Tailwindcss, Typescript template.
+- It is further used in other projects.